 Total 25,164 cum of Cement Concrete, 3,409 cum of Reinforced Cement Concrete and 16 cum metal waste will be generated due to demolition of existing regulating structure/ sluice/ private, commercial and community structure.
-Entire quantum will be utilised for as per following plan:
+These apart, other C&D waste, e.g Bullah, Bullah wailing pieces, Poly bags, Nylon crates etc. will also be generated due to various construction activities, the reutilization plan has been shown in the following Table.